 - Have been published during the calendar year prior to the first day of January of the year in which it is to be awarded

 - Be entered by publishers.
 Authors are advised to request their publishers to enter their books on their behalf if they wish to enter

-- Winners will be invited to attend the announcement at the Kathleen Fitzpatrick Lecture at the University of Melbourne on Tuesday 4 April 2017 to receive their award
+- Winners will be invited to attend the announcement at the Kathleen Fitzpatrick Lecture at the University of Melbourne 2018 (date TBC) to receive their award

 Recipients are required to:

 - Write a letter of appreciation to their donor/committee (Upon acceptance)

 The official announcement of the winner will be after the Kathleen Fitzpatrick lecture.

 - Mail a copy of the book to each of the judges (2).
 The postal addresses for the judges will be supplied via email alert after the online entry form has been successfully submitted